BALKANGraph/OrgChartWebApp/README.md

 Download the OrgChartJS package from here: https://balkangraph.com/OrgChartJS/Download

-Create forlder Scripts in the project root folder and copy orgchart.js in it.
+Create folder Scripts in the project root folder and copy orgchart.js in it.

 Add newSQL Server Database OrgChartDatabase.mdf file in App_Data folder